Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 \subsection{Semantic-Driven Data Acquisition and Transmission}

-Constructing GOST begins with establishing a high-timeliness and semantically enriched data flow between physical entities (PEs) and their digital counterparts, ensuring that the information perceived from SAGSIN is fresh and aligned with task objectives, rather than remaining as obsolete, uninterpreted measurements\cite{QiTao}.
+Constructing GOST begins with establishing a high-timeliness and semantically enriched data flow between physical entities (PEs) and their digital counterparts.
 Achieving this necessitates not only semantic-driven data acquisition mechanisms, but also communication networks that support real-time synchronization\cite{Ouedraogo}.